Thousands of User Profiles Exposed in Gaming Website Data Breach

 Why Should You Trust WizCase?

-WizCase is devoted to Internet safety and online freedom.
-Translated in 30 languages, we help people and organizations across the globe protect themselves on the worldwide web.
+WizCase focuses on ensuring online safety and freedom.
+With translation in 30 languages, we assist individuals and groups globally in safeguarding themselves on the worldwide web.
 We discover and report on new website vulnerabilities and data breaches.
 Our quality reports have attracted thousands of regular readers over a relatively short period.
 Before we publish any report, we contact the affected organization to notify them of the issue.
 This ensures any vulnerabilities and leaks are secured to protect the users and confidential data involved.